KaidenFrizu/GCD-Peer-Assignment/README.md

 Requirement: This project requires `dplyr` installed in your system.
 To resolve some technical issues, install the library first before running `run_analysis.R`.

-If you want a quick run of the functions, source the file `run_analysis.R` and type `simulation_analysis()` in which it makes the variables and performs the functions for you.
+If you want a quick run of the functions, source the file `run_analysis.R` and type `simulation_analysis()` in which it makes the variables and executes the functions for you.
 Make sure to set your working directory first to **GCD-Peer-Assignment-master** folder (or any other folder) before doing this.
+As a guide, please check `sample-code.pdf`

 When the simulation is finished, there are two tables created that contains tidy data (These tables can be manually assigned to a variable if you didn't run the simulation).
 They are called `Dataset` and `Dataset_summary` for the purpose of simulation.